TianpeiLuke/nlp-pipeline/slipbox/pipeline_steps/tabular_preprocessing_step.md

 3. Optionally splits the data into training, validation, and testing sets
 4. Outputs the processed data to S3 for use in subsequent pipeline steps

+The step now uses step specifications and script contracts to standardize input/output paths and dependencies, with different specifications based on job type (training, testing, validation, or calibration).

 ## Input and Output Format

 ### Input
 - **Raw Data**: Raw tabular data from a previous step or S3 location
 - **Optional Metadata**: Metadata about the dataset (optional)
 - **Optional Signature**: Data signatures for verification (optional)
+- **Optional Dependencies**: List of pipeline steps that must complete before this step runs

+Note: The step can automatically extract inputs from dependencies using the dependency resolver.

 ### Output
 - **Processed Data**: Preprocessed tabular data ready for model training